Dendritic spine

-A dendritic spine (or spine) is a small membranous protrusion from a neuron's dendrite that typically receives input from a single axon at the synapse.
+A dendritic spine (or spine) is a small membrane protrusion from a neuron's dendrite that typically receives input from a single axon at the synapse.
 Dendritic spines serve as a storage site for synaptic strength and help transmit electrical signals to the neuron's cell body.
 Most spines have a bulbous head (the spine head), and a thin neck that connects the head of the spine to the shaft of the dendrite.
 The dendrites of a single neuron can contain hundreds to thousands of spines.
 In addition to spines providing an anatomical substrate for memory storage and synaptic transmission, they may also serve to increase the number of possible contacts between neurons.
 It has also been suggested that changes in the activity of neurons have a positive effect on spine morphology.

 Structure

 Dendritic spines are small with spine head volumes ranging 0.01 μm3 to 0.8 μm3.
 Spines with strong synaptic contacts typically have a large spine head, which connects to the dendrite via a membranous neck.
 The most notable classes of spine shape are "thin", "stubby", "mushroom", and "bifurcated".
 Electron microscopy studies have shown that there is a continuum of shapes between these categories.
 The variable spine shape and volume is thought to be correlated with the strength and maturity of each spine-synapse.